My First Game At Maple Leaf Gardens.

 I know I never will.

 *Update.
 Somehow I eventually lost my green ticket stub.
 However, after 30 years of searching to replace my lost program, I have finally been reunited with this treasured memento.
-I purchased the program on eBay for $40 which would have been over three times as much as was spent for our pair of green seats and my original program from that night.
+I purchased the program on ebay for $40 which would have been well over three times as much as was spent for our pair of green seats and my original program from that night.